-When purchasing an implement make sure it meets Australian Standards don’t assume that it complies because it is sold in the Australian market.
-Some implements especially implements sold online do not meet Australian Standards.
+When purchasing an implement, ensure it meets Australian Standards.
+Please don’t assume it complies because it is sold in the Australian market.
+Some implements, especially implements sold online, do not meet Australian Standards.

-When dealing with hydraulics it is highly likely that you are also dealing with some high pressures.
-Severe injuries or fatalities can be caused from improper use of hydraulics, poor fittings, damaged hoses and cheap unrated hoses.
-Some hoses are supplied with a diffusing sleave to prevent extremely high-pressured oil entering the body or causing serious lacerations.
+When dealing with hydraulics, it is highly likely that you are also dealing with some high pressures.
+Severe injuries or fatalities can be caused by improper use of hydraulics, poor fittings, damaged hoses and cheap unrated hoses.
+Some hoses have a diffusing sleeve to prevent extremely high-pressure oil from entering the body or causing severe lacerations.

-The clutch is installed on the PTO driveline and is there to protect your machinery.
+The clutch is installed on the PTO driveline, protecting your machinery/tractor.
 The clutch will “slip” when it meets a heavy load bearing or when the implement hits a solid object.
-The dealer or manufacturer usually sets the clutch however you may need to adjust the clutch settings in some circumstances.
-If the clutch is slipping under light loads you can tighten the clutch referring to the manufacturers instructions.
+The dealer or manufacturer usually sets the clutch; however, you may need to adjust the clutch settings in some circumstances.
+If the clutch is slipping under light loads, you can tighten the clutch, referring to the manufacturer’s instructions.
 Refit and test the clutch for any further slippage.
-If the slippage continues repeat the step again.
+If the slippage continues, repeat the step again.

 The main issue for these systems is tension on the V-belts and pulleys.
 Check your manual for instructions, and replace worn belts as required.
 Check belts for foreign materials to prevent unnecessary wear and dry materials that could catch fire due to friction created.

-It is a good idea to go over blades, nuts and bolts after every operation to make sure that everything is tight and in good working order.
-The vibrations caused by operation will sometimes affect the torqued setting from factory.
-If anything is loose you may need to retighten bolts.
-It is also a good idea to change the nuts/bolts/washers if there is any sign of wear and tear.
+Going over blades, nuts and bolts after every operation is a good idea to ensure everything is tight and in good working order.
+The vibrations caused by operation will sometimes affect the torqued setting from the factory.
+If anything is loose, you may need to retighten the bolts.

 Looking for Help with Your Tractor Implements?